quinnrm/quinnrm.github.io/content/resume.md

 ### IT Manager

-ALL Consulting
-Tulsa, OK
+ALL Consulting, Tulsa, OK
 September 2009 - October 2014
+Full-time

 All things related to IT operations and systems.
 Break/fix, implementation of new systems and services, internal and external